 Farming Base (farmingbase.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to them.

-Cows poop and pee a lot during a day, and if you want to have healthy and environmental surroundings for your cows, you have to clean it up regularly, which takes a lot of time.
+Cows poop and pee a lot during the day, and if you want to have healthy and environmental surroundings for your cows, you have to clean it up regularly, which takes a lot of time.
 But what if you could potty train a cow?
 Wouldn’t that be much easier for you?

 You can potty train a cow with different methods, such as the sound of a bell after which you open the gate and leave the animals to the potty area; using a diuretic injection; use of video cameras; and toilet training cattle.